Faculty Searches and Negotiations

 Guidelines: Faculty Compensation and Faculty Hiring

-The Provost’s Office provides support for moving allowances for new full-time faculty members in tenure-track, clinical, and faculty of practice positions at the rank of assistant/associate/professor.
+Academic units may provide support for moving allowances for new full-time faculty members in tenure-track, clinical, and faculty of practice positions at the rank of assistant/associate/professor.
 This support is based on an assessment of moving distance and household size.
-The maximum moving allowance is one-tenth of the faculty member’s salary or $7,500, whichever is greater.
-This maximum amount includes the Provost’s commitment and any additional contribution funded by the department and/or college.
+The maximum moving allowance is one-tenth of the faculty member’s salary or $15,000, whichever is greater.
 Payments to an employee for moving allowances are treated as W-2 taxable earnings.

 Research Start-Up Funds

 Research start-up funds are committed to faculty members at the point of hiring in order to build, develop, and enhance research programs that are important to the ongoing mission of Texas State University.
-These funds represent a clear investment in the research and professional careers of faculty.
+These funds represent a clear investment in the research and professional careers of faculty, including those allocated by academic units, colleges, and the Office of the Provost.
 At the discretion of the Provost, start-up support is provided to ensure new faculty members have access to necessary equipment and/or instrumentation, supplies, and other resources required to initiate a competitive research/scholarly/creative agenda that will generate externally funded grants and/or contracts.
 Start-up request are made to the Associate Provost by department chairs, school directors and/or deans, using the template provided below.
 Although start-up packages are negotiated through the Associate Provost, many start-up packages require the approval of the Provost.
 The final approved start-up package will be emailed to the chair/director in an excel spreadsheet labeled Dept Name_Faculty Last Name_Start-up Approved.

 Start-Up Requests Template: Excel Spreadsheet